Home | Our Picks | Classics Club | EZine | About Us |

 Most volcanoes come from small amounts of the Earth's upper mantle boiling over, but mantle-plume volcanoes happen when hot rock from deep within the Earth's mantle shoots straight up through the Earth's crust.
 The timing suggests that these volcanoes are related to asteroid impacts, Abbott and Isley report in Earth and Planetary Science Letters (vol 205, p 53).

 Make a bundle remodeling your home?
-Well, not what we'd call a bundle
+Well, probably not a bundle

 Will your home office recoup 110% of a $12,686 investment?
 Will a no-frills bathroom remodel costing $10,729 add $12,160 to the value of your home?
 When real estate agents (those are folks who actually know what homes sell for!) were asked such questions they usually shook their heads.
 And appraisers interviewed by Consumers Union said that home sellers who had added a home office would be likely to recoup only about 10% of their costs.
 They say that upscaling a bathroom is likely to increase the home's value by only 50% of its cost, and they estimated that none of the common remodeling jobs would allow homeowers to recoup more than 75% of their cost.
 So folks, remodel your home all you want to, but do it because you want more luxury, more style, or more convenience, because it's unlikely it will turn out to be a money-making proposition.